RoboSense-LiDAR/rs_driver/doc/intro/errcode_intro.md

   ErrCode_MsopPortBuzy = 0x49,       ///< The input msop port is already used
   ErrCode_DifopPortBuzy = 0x50,      ///< The input difop port is already used
   ErrCode_WrongPktHeader = 0x51,     ///< The packet header is wrong
-  ErrCode_PktNull = 0x52             ///< The input packet is null
+  ErrCode_PktNull = 0x52,            ///< The input packet is null
+  ErrCode_PktBufOverFlow = 0x53      ///< The packet buffer is over flow

 };
 ```